plengauer/opentelemetry-bash/README.md

 # ...
 ```

-## Manual Initialization
+## Manual
 Import the api by referencing the `otelapi.sh` file.
-This is only necessary if you do not choose a fully automatic approach.
+This is only necessary if you do not choose a fully automatic approach described above.
 In case you use automatic instrumentation, the API will be imported automatically for you.
 Initialize and shutdown the SDK at the start and at the end of your script respectively.
 All config must be set before the call to `otel_init`.
 You can configure the underlying SDK with the same environment variables as any other OpenTelemetry SDK as described <a href="https://opentelemetry.io/docs/languages/sdk-configuration/">here</a>.
 We recommend not just setting the environment variables, but also exporting them so that automatically injected children inherit the same configuration.
 ```bash
 export OTEL_SERVICE_NAME=Test